Our Youth Council fuels Futures For All

 Quick answers

-How often do the Youth Council meet and where?
+How often does the Youth Council meet and where are meetings held?

-Who pays for travel and other expenses associated with membership?
+Who pays for travel and other expenses associated with Youth Council membership?

 Is being on the Youth Council a paid role?

-What safeguarding measures are in place for the Youth Council members?
+What safeguarding measures are in place for Youth Council members?

-How long do members serve on the Youth Council?
+How long do members serve on the Futures For All Youth Council?

-Are there any other events that members attend?
+Are there any other events that Youth Council members attend?

-Do I need parental consent to be on the Youth Council?
+Do I need parental consent to join the Youth Council?

-What would be expected of me as a Youth Council member?
+What is expected of me as a Youth Council member?